-Owner Outreach: An outreach plan will be developed with project stakeholders to inform, advertise, and promote the project to the local, regional, and metropolitan communities.
-MWBE participation goals will be a topic of discussion as well as general information for the community.
+Owner Outreach: An outreach plan has been developed and is continually refined with project stakeholders to inform, advertise, and promote the project to the local, regional, and metropolitan communities.
+Local and MWBE participation goals continues to be a topic of discussion as well as general information for the community.

-Throughout the project, outreach events will be planned to continually promote the project and potential opportunities for employment.
+Throughout the project, outreach events will be planned to continually promote the project and potential opportunities for employment and community engagement.
 Once selected the DB team will become part of this vital outreach plan.
-The RFP will highlight the District's intent for the DB team to have strong goals regarding MWBE or DBE involvement in the project.
+The RFQ will highlight the District's intent for the DB team to have strong goals regarding Local, MWBE or DBE involvement in the project.